As an affiliate, we earn from qualifying purchases made on our website.

 Bridgestone has an ionomer-covered ball, the e12 Contact, which is wonderfully responsive around the green, certainly in my experience.

-RELATED: Ionomer vs Surlyn vs Urethane Covers.
+RELATED: Ionomer vs Surlyn vs Urethane Covers

 Even four-piece balls are now made with low compression, and Callaway’s Chrome Soft at a compression rating of 75 is one of the finest.
 The urethane cover gives a very soft and responsive feel around the green, and distances from the tee are reasonable.

 All golfers want to use the best possible equipment in their game.
 Fortunately for your pocket, the most expensive golf ball is not necessarily the best thing for your game.
+You can learn more from our cheap vs expensive golf ball test here.

 Honestly, consider your own level: Can you hit 200 yards off the tee with reasonable accuracy at least 50% of the time?
 Are you playing off the blue tees because you can’t reach the green in regulation from the white?